12+ daily client capacity

 “We can’t take on more than 3-4 clients at once without hiring more people.
 We’re spending more time creating questionnaires than conducting interviews.”

--Founder/CEO, initial conversation
+~Founder/CEO, initial conversation

 THE DISCOVERY

-What I learned by participatory shadowing
+What I learned through participatory shadowing

 I had 2 weeks to deliver.
 Spent the first two days watching the CEO and ops team create questionnaires.